Hexwood

-Hexwood is a 1993 fantasy/science fiction novel for young adults.
-It is by British author Diana Wynne Jones.
+Hexwood is a 1993 fantasy/science fiction novel for young adults, written by British author Diana Wynne Jones.

-The book was dedicated to author Neil Gaiman, who later wrote a poem about the honor and gave it to her.
+The book was dedicated to author Neil Gaiman, who later wrote a poem about the honor and gave it to Jones.

-Jones said of the book "it's very strange but people who've read it so far say that it's absolutely fascinating, I mean it's really weird — I couldn't begin to describe it.
-It demanded to be written back to front and sideways."
+Jones said of the book that "it's very strange but people who've read it so far say that it's absolutely fascinating, I mean it's really weird—I couldn't begin to describe it.
+It demanded to be written back to front and sideways".